s-kyungyong/Kronos/README.md

 ```
 Genome assembly:   v1.1   Zenodo:11106422
-Genome annoation:  v2.1   Zenodo:         #This is nearly identicial to v2.0 but includes manually curated NLRs.
+Genome annoation:  v2.1   Zenodo:15539216         #This is nearly identicial to v2.0 but includes manually curated NLRs.
 Some v2.0 annotaions were updated.
-Repeat annotation: v1.0
+Repeat annotation:        Zenodo:15399687
-Exome capture:     v1.1   Zenodo:         #This is identical to v1.0, but the variant effect prediction was performed on the v2.1 annotation instead of v2.0
+Exome capture:            Zenodo:         #This is identical to v1.0, but the variant effect prediction was performed on the v2.1
-promoter capture:  v1.0   Zenodo:
+promoter capture:         Zenodo:
-NLR annotation:    v2.1   Zenodo:         #This is included in the v2.1 annotation
+NLR annotation:           Zenodo:15539721         #This is included in the v2.1 annotation

 ```